gokulmInfy/m2x-particle-core/README.md

 ExamplePost
 -------

-This example shows how to post temperatures to M2X server.
+This example shows how to post temperatures to M2X.

 ExamplePostMultiple
 ---------------

-This example shows how to post multiple values to multiple streams in one API call.
+This example shows how to post multiple values to multiple streams in M2X in one API call.

 ExampleFetchValues
 --------------

-This example reads stream values from M2X server.
-And prints the stream data point got to the Serial interface.
+This example reads stream values from M2X and prints the stream data point it got to the Serial interface.

 ExampleUpdateLocation
 -----------------

-This one sends location data to M2X server.
-Idealy a GPS device should be used here to read the cordinates, but for simplicity we just use pre-set values here to show how to use the API.
+This example sends location data to M2X.
+Ideally a GPS device should be used here to read the cordinates, but for simplicity we just use pre-set values here to show how to use the API method.

 ExampleReadLocation
 ---------------

-This one reads location data of a feed from M2X server and prints them to the Serial interface.
+This example reads location data of a feed from M2X and prints them to the Serial interface.

 LICENSE
 =======